 About the Program

 The Clerk & Comptroller’s Post-Secondary Education Scholarships are awarded annually to three dependent children of Clerk & Comptroller of Palm Beach County employees.
 The scholarship money comes from the Clerk’s Dress Down Friday program, which allows employees to donate to local charities in addition to the scholarship program.
 The Charitable Giving Committee selects the scholarship winners based on a 500-word essay, community service participation and grade point average.
-Each selected recipient receives a one-time payment of $1,500 and all applicants are notified by May 1, 2019.
+Each selected recipient receives a one-time payment of $1,500.

 - Applicant must be an employee’s natural child, step-child, adopted child, grandchild, child of the employee’s domestic partner, or child an employee has legal custody of, based on the requirements of dependency of children as established by the administration of benefits by the Human Resources department.
 Applicant must be claimed as a dependent on the employee's income taxes to be eligible for this scholarship.